-Dr Beyers Naudé Municipality uses a threshold of two State Pensions (from 01/04/2020 R1,860 x 2 = R3,720) as its Indigent Index; a household with a monthly income of less than R3,720 therefore qualifies for subsidization through the Government's Equitable Share contribution (commonly referred to as the IGG or Intergovernmental Grant) in terms of the Municipality's Indigent Policy).
+Dr Beyers Naudé Municipality uses a threshold of two State Pensions (as from 01/04/2021 - R1,890 x 2 = R3,780) as its Indigent Index; a household with a monthly income of less than R3,780 therefore qualifies for subsidization through the Government's Equitable Share contribution (commonly referred to as the IGG or Intergovernmental Grant) in terms of the Municipality's Indigent Policy).
 In 2019 the Municipality indicated that it will not disqualify households who are earning a small income from temporary CWP or EPWP job creation / poverty alleviation programmes.
 51% of the Municipality's Domestic Consumers are listed as Indigent Households.
-The Municipality maintains an Indigent Register; it was subjected to a 100% review in 2019/20 and is regularly updated.
-Impoverished households are continually encouraged to apply for Indigent Support.
+The Municipality maintains an Indigent Register; it was subjected to a 100% review in 2019/20 and another campaign is underway for 2021.
+Impoverished households are continually encouraged to apply for Indigent Support, especially during the annual Mayoral Outreaches.